-- Human Resources Overview - The VPA relies on a balance of salaried employees, wage employees, and contract employees to deliver its products and services to its customers.
+The VPA relies on a balance of salaried employees, wage employees, and contract employees to deliver its products and services to its customers.
 The Agency has a challenge in the recruitment of staff with skill sets compatible with core service areas.
-It is not anticipated that the agency will have difficulty recruiting qualified individuals to replace retirees.
+It is not anticipated that the agency will have difficulty recruiting qualified individuals to replace

-Effective Date 7/1/2008
+Effective Date 7/1/2009

-Total Authorized Position level 157
+Total Authorized Position level 146

-Vacant Positions 0
+Vacant Positions 11

-Current Employment Level 157.0
+Current Employment Level 135.0

-Non-Classified (Filled) 157
+Non-Classified (Filled) 135

 Full-Time Classified (Filled) breakout of Current Employment Level

 Part-Time Classified (Filled)

 Faculty (Filled)

-Wage 3
+Wage 2

-Contract Employees 4
+Contract Employees 0

-Total Human Bassuras Laval 404.0 - Current Frencheumenst I aug 1 10/aug and Carterat

-Total Human Resource Level 164.0 = Current Employment Level + Wage and Contract Employees
+Total Human Resource Level 137.0 = Current Employment Level + Wage and Contract Employees